-- Funding Levels: The FY22 HRRP FRA may be used to support preclinical studies in animals and/or clinical research involving human subjects and human anatomical substances.
-To support research projects at different stages and the exploration/development of ideas of different maturity levels, three funding levels are available under this program announcement.
-When submitting the pre-application, it is the responsibility of the applicant to select the funding level that is most appropriate for the research proposed.
-The funding level should be selected based on the stage and maturity level of the research project, rather than the amount of the budget. - Funding Level 1 supports exploratory, high-risk/high-reward research that is in the earliest stages of idea development.
-Research must have the potential to yield new avenues of investigation, such as new approaches, new research tools, or new paradigms. - Preliminary data are allowed but not required.
-However, applicants must provide solid rationale of the research idea, supported by literature, and the investigating team must have sufficient expertise to test the research idea.
+To support research projects at different stages and the exploration/development of ideas of different maturity levels, two different funding levels are available under this program announcement.
+When submitting the pre-application, it is the responsibility of the applicant organization to select the funding level that is most appropriate for the research proposed.
+The funding level should be selected based on the stage and maturity level of the research project, rather than the amount of the budget.

+- Funding Level 1 supports exploratory, innovative, high-risk/high-reward research that is in the earliest stages of idea development.
+Research must have the potential to yield new avenues of investigation, such as new approaches, new research tools, or new paradigms. - Preliminary data are not required.
+However, applicants must provide solid rationale for the research idea, supported by literature. - The investigating team must have sufficient expertise to test the research idea. - Investigators are encouraged, but not required, to research one of the following topics: - Pathobiology underlying TBI-associated visual dysfunction - Assessment, diagnosis, or treatment in prolonged field care settings - Mechanism of injury for visual system trauma secondary to directed energy